Step Two: Kitchen Layout & Trims

 Here are the three scenarios you'll run into:

 Open To Room -- Yes End-Panel.
 If the cabinet side is open to the room, you'll need a finished end panel to complete the cabinet.
-If a Finished-End Panel is needed, we include it in the total width of the cabinet.

 Toe-Kick Trim: